 The Indian Air Force’s Request for Information (RFI) for its Multi Role Fighter Aircraft (MRFA) programme was responded by Saab in July last year.
 Since then, there have been frequent interactions with the Indian Air Force (IAF).
 In a recent interview with Business World, Ola Rignell, Chairman & Managing Director, Saab, talks all about the Gripen E offer for IAF's MRFA programme.

-Saab’s Gripen offer is in accordance with the IAF’s requirement of 114 MRFA where the first 18 aircrafts would be developed and assembled in India and the rest 96 aircrafts would be made in India.
+Saab’s Gripen offer is in accordance with the IAF’s requirement of 114 MRFA where the first 18 aircrafts would be developed and assembled in Sweden and the rest 96 aircrafts would be made in India.
 The offer has been molded to meet all the requirements of the Indian Air Force and the defense and security needs of the country in general.

 Through the Gripen India programme, India will be able to conduct their own Gripen development projects, enabling a complete transfer of technology which is also in line with the country’s Make in India programme.